 The Canadian Human Rights Commission is Canada's human rights watchdog.
 We work for the people of Canada and operate independently from the Government.
 The Commission helps ensure that everyone in Canada is treated fairly, no matter who they are.
 We are responsible for representing the public interest and holding the Government of Canada to account on matters related to human rights.

 The Commission is responsible for administering the Canadian Human Rights Act, which protects people in Canada from discrimination when based on any of the grounds of discrimination such as race, sex and disability.
 Under the Act, the Commission receives human rights complaints and works with both the complainant and respondent to resolve the issues through mediation.

 The Commission also administers the Accessible Canada Act, the Employment Equity Act, and the Pay Equity Act -- laws designed to prevent discrimination and promote inclusion through proactive compliance.

-The mandate of the Office of the Accessibility Commissioner is to help federally regulated employers and services create a barrier-free Canada through the proactive identification, removal, and prevention of barriers to accessibility.
-The Commission will implement, administer and enforce the Accessible Canada Act.
+The Accessible Canada Act gives the Commission the authority to work with federally regulated employers and services to create a barrier-free Canada through the proactive identification, removal, and prevention of barriers to accessibility.

 - Date modified: